wesleyorama2/lunge/doc/Getting-Started.md

 - **Content Transfer**: Time taken to download the response body
 - **Total**: Overall time from request start to completion

+**Note**: The individual timing metrics will not sum up to the total time.
+This is because:
+1. There are gaps between some phases (e.g., between DNS lookup and TCP connection)
+2. Some operations are not explicitly measured (e.g., request preparation)
+3. Each metric is measured independently using HTTP trace hooks
+4. The total time includes all operations from start to finish

 These metrics are also included in the structured output formats (JSON, YAML, JUnit XML), making it easy to analyze performance data programmatically.

 ## Using Configuration Files